imagekit-developer/imagekit-ruby/README.md

 }
 ```

-You need to create an uploader to manage file.
-To create an uploader, use this command inside the project directory.
+You can create a carrierwave uploader in order to attach pictures to your database objects as their attributes.
+To upload images without designating them as database attributes, read the section on File Upload below.
 ```bash
 rails g uploader <Uploading_attribute_name>
 # For example if you want to create uploader for Avatar attribute then use